About Meadow View Primary School

 Using these skills we aim to understand our local, national and global community more and contribute to its development to ensure we are making a difference for the better and prepared for a positive and successful future.

-To apply for a school place, please visit Rotherham MBC - Apply for a school place.
+To apply for a school place, either to start full time school in F2 (reception year) or mid-year into F2, and/or Years 1 to 6, please visit Rotherham MBC - Apply for a school place.

 Our intake limit is 40 children for each year group.
 If that number has not been reached there is every likelihood that your child will be admitted to the school.